-For the Group Legal Services Plan, if your employment with JPMorgan Chase terminates, coverage for you and your covered dependents usually ends on your termination date.
-You have the option to continue coverage by contacting MetLife Legal Plans, the claims administrator, within 31 days of the date your coverage ends and electing to continue the Plan.
-Currently you can continue the Plan for an additional 12 months with direct payment to MetLife Legal Plans.
+For the Group Legal Services Plan, if your employment with JPMorganChase terminates, coverage for you and your covered dependents ends on your termination date.
+You have the option to continue coverage by enrolling in an Individual Legal Plan by visting MetLife.com/individual-legal-plans.
 Any services in progress before your termination date will be provided, even if you don't continue coverage.

-For the Group Personal Excess Liability Plan, if your employment with JPMorgan Chase terminates, participation for you and your covered dependents ends 60 days from your termination date or the policy anniversary date, whichever is sooner.
+For the Group Personal Excess Liability Plan, if your employment with JPMorganChase terminates, coverage for you and your covered dependents ends on your termination date.
 Marsh McLennan Agency Private Client Services can assist with securing replacement coverage.
-For more information, please see the As You Leave Guide on me@jpmc.
+For more information, please see the As You Leave Guide on the JPMC intranet.